 - How many days a week you are looking to work

 - For how long, (a week, a month, all day, afternoons, etc.)

 - The dates that you are looking for work experience

 - Your strengths and why you are suited to working there

 - Add your name and contact details to the letter

 - Make sure that you have prepared for a possible interview!

-Finally, what we always encourage people to do is have an idea who your support network is and don’t be afraid to use them.
+Finally, have an idea who your support network is and don’t be afraid to use them.
 They could be teachers, parents, grandparents, friends whomever they are, if you are having a bit of difficulty ask them for help!
 You can also contact your local Youth Information Officer who would be more than happy to help you with the letter or anything other information you need!